hYe807n/hYe807n.github.io/README.md

 ## [About Me]

 Hello, there!<br>
-This blog is to post whatever I feel like to.<br>
+This blog is for writing posts to record what you learned while studying programming.<br>
-I like writing & organizing stuffs as much as reading, so I've decided to dedicate my times to make this blog.<br>
+Feel free to send feedback in the comments, and share new things.<br>

-Please feel free to contact me for any questions!
+Thank you!<br>

 ## About Hydejack